Unreal-Dan/HeliosVortex/README.md

 ## Clock Speed and Compilation

-The Helios Vortex firmware is designed to work with ATTiny85 chips running at either 8 MHz or 16 MHz.
+The HeliosEngine firmware is designed to work with ATTiny85 chips running at either 8 MHz or 16 MHz.
 The default clock speed is set to 8 MHz, but this can be easily changed in the Makefile.

 ### Setting the Clock Speed